 Android Application Integration¶

-Collect Metrics data from Android applications and analyze application performance visually.
+Collect metrics data from Android applications and analyze application performance through visualization.

 Reading Path¶